jpodwys/superagent-cache/README.md

 #### How do I turn it on?

 By default, background refresh is off.
-It will turn itself on the first time you use the `.backgroundRefresh)` chainable.
+It will turn itself on the first time you use the `.backgroundRefresh()` chainable.

 #### Setup

 `superagent-cache` relies on the background refresh feature of the `cache` param you pass into the `require` command.
 When you use the `.backgroundRefresh()` chainable, `superagent-cache` passes the provided value into `cache`.
-This means that if you're using `cache-service`, you almost certainly want `cache-service`'s `writeToVolatileCaches` property set to `true` (it defaults to `true`) so that the data set by background refresh will propogate forward to earlier caches (`cache-service` ONLY background refreshses to the final cache passed to it)
+This means that if you're using `cache-service`, you almost certainly want `cache-service`'s `writeToVolatileCaches` property set to `true` (it defaults to `true`) so that the data set by background refresh will propogate forward to earlier caches (`cache-service` ONLY background refreshses the final cache passed to it).

 #### Configure